oxidecomputer/windows-image-builder/DEVELOPMENT.md

 the "a test that skips is a test that lies" rule cannot be applied: there is genuinely no ISO in CI.
 The consequence is real and worth stating: **a green suite is consistent with the image being broken.** Building an image from a real ISO is a separate, manual gate, and it is the only thing that exercises a release binary against real media.
-Perhaps we change this in the future but I didnt want to introduce Windows media in CI.
+This may change, but we did not want to introduce Windows media into CI.

 Recorded mutations, so the comparisons are not taken on trust: a trailing space in `<Organization>` fails all 15 unattend cases; a Core edition collapsing to Desktop fails